gh9869827/fifo-tool-airlock-model-env/README.md

 ## 🔒 SSL & Localhost Security

-This project focuses on **isolating the model from the internet** to safely run potentially untrusted `trust_remote_code=True` models within a no-network environment.
+This project focuses on **isolating the model from the internet** to safely run potentially untrusted `trust_remote_code=True` models within a network-isolated environment (loopback only).
 It assumes the host is **not shared** and is fully under your control.
 The system communicates exclusively over `localhost` and through `stdin`/`stdout` pipes.
 This local-only communication is currently **not encrypted** with SSL/TLS as part of this project.